1-1 Device Program

 It is envisaged that this will meet the needs of students over the life of the device; however, WSPS may load additional software to meet the needs of the teaching & learning subject to appropriate copyright and licensing laws.

-- Panel of suppliers – after careful investigation of suppliers, it was shown that Dell was able to supply technically superior, cost-effective, reliable and durable laptops.
+- Panel of suppliers – after careful investigation of suppliers, it was shown that JB HiFi and LWT were able to supply technically superior, cost-effective, reliable and durable devices.

 - The models chosen are portable, lightweight and comfortably fit inside a standard schoolbag.